Doctor of Social Work

 - Survey of Research Methods in Social and Behavioral Science

 - Integrating Public Policy Issues and Outcomes Into Social Work Research

 - Doctoral Teaching Practicum

 - Dissertation Direction

-Because a master’s in social work is the terminal degree for clinical practice, there is no licensure designated specifically for doctoral graduates.
-However, doctoral graduates will be qualified to become licensed to practice at the master’s and clinical levels in most states.
+A master of social work is the terminal degree for clinical practice, and there is no license designated specifically for doctorate-holders.
+However, doctoral graduates are qualified to seek licensure at the master’s and clinical levels in most states.

 Jobs with a Doctoral Degree in Social Work

 Doctoral degree-holders in social work find employment in clinical settings, postsecondary teaching and research, and upper-level administration in academia and healthcare facility environments.
 The following three positions offer a look at advanced career options for DSWs and Ph.D.s.
 A doctorate can increase annual income by $20,000 or more.

 Clinical Social Worker: These professionals help clients with behavioral, mental health, and substance abuse issues, and may also assist them with finding employment and housing.
 Clinical social workers provide individual therapy in private practices, hospitals, and rehabilitation centers.